gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 footprint but can have [DNS issues in some environments](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4129).
 Using `helper_image_flavor = "ubuntu"` will select the `ubuntu` flavor of the helper image.

-In GitLab Runner 16.1 and later the `alpine` flavor is an alias for `alpine3.18`.
+In GitLab Runner 16.1 to 17.1, the `alpine` flavor is an alias for `alpine3.18`.
+In GitLab Runner 17.2 and later, it's an alias for `alpine3.19`.

 The `alpine-latest` flavor uses `alpine:latest` as its base image, which could potentially mean it will be more unstable.